 I have won a number of international and Australian awards for my radio documentaries.

 I am available for short and long term ghost writing projects.
 I also make audio content for various clients, including schools, organisations, online publications and corporations.
-Please contact me by filling in the form below.

 My LinkedIn profile is here